 We know that taking the leap into a master’s degree and choosing a career in education are big decisions.
 To help you in the decision-making process, we’ve answered the three most frequently asked questions that we hear from prospective students.

-- 2. Will I be making a salary?
+- Will I be making a salary?
 Yes.
 You are paid for work you do to support students during your residency year in the program while you earn a subsidized master’s degree.
 You can count on $15,000 to $26,500 in wages to help with your educational and living expenses.
 This stipend or salary is determined by our district or charter partners.
-You can see the current wages and benefits offered to resident interns on the individual School Location pages.
+You can see the current wages and benefits offered to resident interns on the individual full-time Teacher Residency location pages.

 Do you have additional questions about the teacher residency?
-Explore the additional information in the extended FAQ.
-The questions are divided into four categories: Eligibility, Costs & Fees, Program Details, and Residency Site Information.
+Explore the additional information in the FAQ section.
+The questions are divided into three categories: General Resources, Program Info, and Tips for Success.

 If you still have questions after reading the FAQs, feel free to reach out to your enrollment specialist.